 Two of the questions I often hear are how I prepared and what I purchased for IVF.
 So, I put together this list of my must-haves.

 Supplements for egg and sperm health

 In addition to my daily prenatal, I bought a number of supplements (for me and my husband!) as advised by my doctor.

+Several studies have shown the benefits of taking CoQ10 supplementation during fertility treatments.
 In a 2020 systematic review and meta-analysis of 46 trials with 6,312 women, ten adjuvant treatments for poor ovarian response in IVF were evaluated.
 Compared with controls, CoQ10 treatments resulted in a “significantly higher chance” of clinical pregnancy.
 Additionally, CoQ10 supplementation led to the lowest cancelation rates for IVF cycles.
 The authors conclude that, for women with poor ovarian response, controlled ovarian stimulation protocols including CoQ10 showed better clinical outcomes.

 2. MTHF Folate

 Women undergoing assisted reproduction, like IVF and IUI, have unique needs when it comes to nutrition and fertility.
 In 2019, A Harvard study found that women who took in more than 800 micrograms of supplemental folate while undergoing fertility treatment, among other dietary changes, had an increased probability of live birth.